oobabooga/text-generation-webui/README.md

   --row_split                                    Split the model by rows across GPUs.
 This may improve multi-gpu performance.
   --streaming-llm                                Activate StreamingLLM to avoid re-evaluating the entire prompt when old messages are removed.
   --attention-sink-size ATTENTION_SINK_SIZE      StreamingLLM: number of sink tokens.
 Only used if the trimmed prompt does not share a prefix with the old prompt.
+  --tokenizer-dir TOKENIZER_DIR                  Load the tokenizer from this folder.
+Meant to be used with llamacpp_HF through the command-line.

 ExLlamaV2:
   --gpu-split GPU_SPLIT                          Comma-separated list of VRAM (in GB) to use per GPU device for model layers.
 Example: 20,7,7.